Chart Color Schemes

 Haymarket features high concentrations of group households, with a higher-than-average median household size

-Family households account for 49.6% of all households, including 8.6% couples with children, 33.6% couples without children, and 4.1% single parent families.
-Non-family households make up the remaining 50.4%, with lone person households at 27.6% and group households comprising 22.9%.
-The median household size is 2.4 people, larger than the Greater Sydney average of 1.9 people.
+Family households constitute 49.6% of all households, including 8.6% couples with children, 33.6% couples without children, and 4.1% single parent families.
+Non-family households account for the remaining 50.4%, with lone person households at 27.6% and group households comprising 22.9%.
+The median household size is 2.4 people, which is larger than the Greater Sydney average of 1.9.

 Frequently Asked Questions - Households